Mike McDaniel: 2023 season

 McDaniel led the Dolphins to a historic 70–20 victory over the Denver Broncos in Week 3 of the 2023 season, the first time a team scored 70 or more points in the Super Bowl era.
 The team recorded an NFL-record 726 offensive yards, the first to record 700 or more yards since 1951.

-He led the team to a 11–6 mark in the 2023 season.
+In Week 14, the Dolphins had a 27–13 lead over Tennessee with 4:34 to go in the game before they gave up two touchdowns that saw them become the first team since 1976 to blow a lead of at least 14 points in the final three minutes in regulation.
+With a win over the Dallas Cowboys in Week 16, they clinched a playoff spot for a second consecutive season, making it the first time since the 1997-2001 run that they had reached the playoffs in consecutive seasons.
+They had a lead over the Buffalo Bills by three games with five to play for what would've been their first AFC East title since 2008 but the Dolphins and Bills ended up at 11–5 heading into the final week of the season where they would play each other in Miami for the division title.
+Despite leading 14–7 at halftime, the Bills scored 14 unanswered points in the 4th quarter to prevail 21–14 to win the division title.
+Miami went 1-5 against teams that finished with a winning record.
 The team lost to the eventual Super Bowl champion Kansas City Chiefs 26–7 in the Wild Card Round.

 2024 season

 The Dolphins finished with an 8–9 record in 2024, missing the playoffs for the first time in McDaniel's head coaching tenure.
 The Miami defense finished 4th in fewest yards allowed, but starting quarterback Tua Tagovailoa missed six games and the Dolphins’ offense struggled without its top passer.
 Hours after a 32–20 loss to the New York Jets knocked them out of the playoff chase on the season's final weekend, Dolphins owner Stephen Ross announced after Sunday’s game that the Dolphins would continue to be led by general manager Chris Grier and Coach McDaniel "with (his) full support."